GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

    Regular time-series plot of the daily Mississippi river discharge.

-Given the clear annual signal we wish to plot this data using a normalized annual coordinate so that all the years are plotted on top of a single normalized year.
+Given the clear annual signal we wish to plot this data using a normalized yearly coordinate so that all the years are plotted on top of a single normalized year.
-We accomplish this feature via **-wy** and use the prescribed range.
+We accomplish this feature via **-wy** and use the prescribed 0–1 year range.

 .. literalinclude:: /_verbatim/GMT_cycle_2.txt